nextcloud/all-in-one/readme.md

 By default will the talk container use port `3478/UDP` and `3478/TCP` for connections.
 You can adjust the port by adding e.g. `--env TALK_PORT=3478` to the initial docker run command and adjusting the port to your desired value.

 ### How to adjust the upload limit for Nextcloud?
-By default are uploads to Nextcloud limited to a max of 10G.
+By default are public uploads to Nextcloud limited to a max of 10G (logged in users can upload much bigger files using the webinterface or the mobile/desktop clients since chunking is used in that case).
 You can adjust the upload limit by providing `--env NEXTCLOUD_UPLOAD_LIMIT=10G` to the docker run command of the mastercontainer and customize the value to your fitting.
 It must start with a number and end with `G` e.g. `10G`.

 ### How to adjust the max execution time for Nextcloud?
 By default are uploads to Nextcloud limited to a max of 3600s.
 You can adjust the upload time limit by providing `--env NEXTCLOUD_MAX_TIME=3600` to the docker run command of the mastercontainer and customize the value to your fitting.
 It must be a number e.g. `3600`.